kg4zow/remarkable.jms1.info/src/info/filesystem.md

 The `/usr/share/remarkable/templates/` directory contains all of the built-in template files.

-Templates are "background layers" which can be used with notes, to provide a "guide" for your handwriting.
+Templates are "background layers" which can be used with notebooks, to provide a "guide" for your handwriting, or to create an on-screen "form" that you can fill out.
 The tablet comes with templates which look like lined paper, quad-ruled graph paper, and "dot paper", as well as things like musical staves and pre-made day-planner pages.

-The directory also contains a `templates.json` file, which tells the reMarkable software what templates are available, what their names are (the name shown in the reMarkable software is *not* the same as the filename in this directory), what orientation they should use (portrait or landscape), and what icon to use in the software.
+The directory also contains a `templates.json` file, which tells the reMarkable software what templates are available, what their names are (the name shown in the reMarkable software is *not* the same as the filename in this directory), what orientation they should use (portrait or landscape), and what icon to show the user in the "template picker" screen.

 The reMarkable software doesn't provide a way to add more templates, but if you SSH into the tablet you can add your own templates, and if you edit the `templates.json` file you can make the reMarkable software use your templates along with the built-in templates.